 - Sustainable aviation fuel (SAF)

-These clean innovations have already proven their potential at a small scale, but right now, the timelines for their development are still way too long.
-They are at the critical turning point where an influx of capital can turn them into viable commercial products much more quickly – we call this the catalytic stage.
+These clean innovations have already proven their potential at a small scale, but right now, the timelines to go to commercial scale are still way too long.
+They are at the critical moment where an influx of capital can turn them into viable commercial products much more quickly.

-We believe this type of program would jumpstart this process by raising money from philanthropists, governments, and companies looking for ways to transition to cleaner business models.
-We would make the large capital investments needed to bring down the cost of these emerging technologies and help businesses negotiate agreements with customers and suppliers by buying down any remaining extra cost associated with the clean product or service.
-(We call this the Green Premium.)
-And we would develop a blended financing facility to deploy grants, loans, and equity investment to access the markets these technologies will need to be successful.
+Catalyst is jumpstarting this process by raising money from philanthropists, governments, and companies looking for ways to transition to cleaner business models.
+We will use a blended financing facility to make the large capital investments needed to bring down the cost of these emerging technologies and help businesses negotiate agreements with suppliers by buying down any remaining extra cost associated with the clean product.
+(We call this the Green Premium).
+We expect investments in these early commercial projects will help technologies mature to the point where private markets and public policy will bring them to scale.

 Learning from Solar